scala/scala-lang/blog/_posts/2023-09-21-scala-survey-2023-announcement.md

 ## The Scala Team wants to hear from you again!

-Over the last year we used your feedback from the Scala Survey and to improve the language we all love.
+Over the last year we used your feedback from the Scala Survey to improve the language we all love.
 This year we want to hear from you again.
 How has your usage of Scala changed over the last year?
 Which direction would you like for Scala to take?
 Take part in the Scala Survey 2023 and shape the future of Scala.

 [Scala Survey 2023](https://scala-survey-2023.virtuslab.com/)

-The Survey will close on **14.10.2023**.
+The Survey will close on **October 14, 2023**.

 ## About the survey